 The theory alongside play therapy is what drives me to work with children.
 The challenge of doing both of them together correctly never ends and it is what excites me about this type of work.
 Knowing that anything can happen each time I walk into a room full of kids energizes me.

 My thesis topic developed as a result of my practicum work.
 I focused on the differences and similarities between children with Autism Spectrum Disorder (ASD) and children with Attention Deficit Hyperactivity Disorder (ADHD).
 Given the similarity of symptoms in the two disorders, the study’s aim was to examine the differences between them, with the overall goal of gaining an increased understanding of the socio-emotional factors that distinguish between them.
 As I conducted this work and thought about how the results of the research could contribute to the process of both diagnoses and treatment, I found that I was particularly interested in applying theoretical perspectives and research findings to practical work.
-I have learned to use research not only as a means to understand the actions and feelings of the subjects but, more important, also as a vehicle for helping to improve there functioning, and mental health, which i think is valuable thing.
+I have learned to utilize research not only as a means to understand the actions and feelings of the participants but, more importantly, also as a vehicle for helping to improve their functioning and mental health, which I believe is valuable thing.

 As I write this essay and choose, for a second time, to pursue a career in psychology, I think about the numerous layers that have been added to my life in recent years -- my marriage to the love of my life for the past five years, my relocation to San Francisco three years ago, and becoming a mother for the first time with the birth of my daughter five months ago, who is currently asleep in my arms.
 These relationships and experiences continue to contribute to shaping both my personal and professional identities.

 Our move to San Francisco was one of the most positive and exciting events of our lives.
 At the same time, however, it also came with tremendous challenges and, in a way, disrupted the equilibrium of our lives –our family life, our social life, our physical surroundings (from where we live, our home, and up to the state/country), our cognition (for example, our command of the language), and the mental aspects (such as cultural differences).
 Relocation involves much more variability than stability and continuity.
 Such a significant life event led to an interruption of our daily lives as we knew it and, as such, the potential for having a crisis was increased.
 I consider relocation as an event that undermines the existing social order, elicits a storm of emotions and threatens the individual in order to create a change for the better.
 I view my own personal experience of moving to San Francisco in parallel with the treatment process.
 For example, in the clinic we aim to expand the range and variety of possible experiences that the client can have in the world, to challenge their existing patterns which cause them dissatisfaction and frustration, and to build healthier and more productive patterns.